 We ship most sticker and label printing jobs in just 2-3 days following proof approval.
-We ship exclusively via UPS, and ground shipping within the US and Canada is free!
+We ship exclusively via UPS.

 Not currently.
 Our HP-Indigo press uses a "four color process" (CMYK) build.
 While we cannot print an actual PMS spot color, we can print a close approximation of it.
 Keep in mind that we offer free "press proofs" so that you can easily see what your final results will look like before committing to a full order.jobs in just 2-3 days following proof approval.
-We ship exclusively via UPS, and ground shipping within the US and Canada is free!
+We ship exclusively via UPS.

 This is one of the beauties of digital printing — we have two options for proofing.
 If your job is color-critical, or you’d like to see the "real thing" before committing to a production run, we offer a set of free press proofs before starting production.
 Subsequent sets are available for an extra fee.
 What this means is that we print your artwork on the actual press, using the same material that your finished labels will be printed on.
 You can even peel the backing paper away from your proofs and apply them to your products for a final "look and feel" check.
 Unlike traditional flexo printing, we can do this because there are no plates and setup involved — we simply submit your artwork files to the press and the rest is "magic".
 However, if you’re in a hurry, we also offer PDF proofs — which are emailed to you for approval so you can confirm we’re printing the right files.

 50 labels for each version of artwork.
 However, you can mix and match quantities in the same order (e.g., 50 of label A and 150 of label B), while still gaining the benefits of ganging multiple designs in the same run.